 Board of Directors

-Reece A. Kurtenbach was appointed as President and Chief Executive Officer and a Director in 2013, and currently serves as Chairman of the Board.
-Prior to that he had been named Executive Vice President in 2012, Vice President for Live Events and International in 2007, Vice President for Video Systems in 2004, and manager for video products engineering in 1994.
+Reece A. Kurtenbach was appointed as President and Chief Executive Officer and a Director effective on September 1, 2013 and has served as Chairman of the Board since September 2014.
+He served as Executive Vice President from 2012 until September 2013, Vice President for Live Events and International from 2007 to 2012, Vice President for Video Systems from 2004 until 2007, and manager for video products engineering from 1994 until 2004.
 Mr. Kurtenbach joined the Company in 1991 as an applications engineer focusing on large display projects.
-Mr. Kurtenbach holds a B.S. degree from South Dakota State University in electrical engineering, with minors in mathematics and computer science.
-Mr. Kurtenbach is the son of Dr. Aelred Kurtenbach.
-The Board believes that Mr. Kurtenbach is an appropriate representative of management on the Board given his position as a senior executive officer and his long tenure with the Company which dates back 27 years.
+Mr. Kurtenbach also worked as a student employee with various responsibilities from 1983 to 1987.
+Mr. Kurtenbach holds a Bachelor of Science degree from South Dakota State University in electrical engineering, with minors in mathematics and computer science.
+Mr. Kurtenbach is the son of Dr. Aelred Kurtenbach and brother of Matthew J. Kurtenbach and Carla S. Gatzke.
+The Board believes that Mr. Kurtenbach is an appropriate representative of management on the Board, given his position as a senior executive officer and his over 30 years of experience with the Company.
 In addition, Mr. Kurtenbach brings a wealth of industry experience to the Board.

 Robert G. Dutcher is currently retired.
-He has been a Director of the Company since 2002 and chairman of the Compensation Committee since 2005.
-Before his retirement, from April 2009 until March 2011, he served as Strategic Advisor Lead Member of MEDRAD, Inc. From April 2008 through March 2009, he was President and Chief Executive Officer of the Cardiovascular Division of MEDRAD, Inc., an affiliate of Bayer AG.
-From 2001 until April 2008, he was the Chairman, President and Chief Executive Officer of Possis Medical, Inc., a publicly-held medical device company located in Minneapolis, Minnesota, which was acquired by MEDRAD, Inc. in April 2008.
-From 1993 until April 2008, he served as its President and Chief Executive Officer.
-Before joining Possis Medical in 1985, he was with Medtronic, Inc. for 12 years, most recently as Director of Research and Development.
-He previously worked in an engineering capacity for Control Data Corporation and Honeywell, Inc. Mr. Dutcher holds a B.S. degree in electrical engineering from South Dakota State University and an M.S. degree in electrical engineering from the University of Minnesota.
-Mr. Dutcher brings to the Board extensive knowledge in driving profitable growth in technology driven industries from his experience in leading R&D at Medtronic and as Chief Executive Officer of Possis Medical.
+He has been a Director of the Company since 2002 and chairperson of the Compensation Committee since 2005.
+Before his retirement, from April 2009 until March 2011, he served as Strategic Advisor Lead Member of MEDRAD, Inc. From April 2008 through March 2009, he was President and Chief Executive Officer of the Cardiovascular Division of MEDRAD, Inc. From 1993 until April 2008, he was the President and Chief Executive Officer of Possis Medical, Inc., a publicly-held medical device company located in Minneapolis, Minnesota, which was acquired by MEDRAD, Inc. in April 2008.
+From December 2001 until April 2008, he served as Chairman of the Board of Possis Medical, Inc. Before joining Possis Medical in 1985, he was with Medtronic, Inc. for 12 years, most recently as Director of Research and Development.
+He previously worked in an engineering capacity for Control Data Corporation and Honeywell, Inc. Mr. Dutcher holds a Bachelor of Science degree in electrical engineering from South Dakota State University and a Master of Science degree in electrical engineering from the University of Minnesota.
+Mr. Dutcher brings to the Board extensive knowledge in driving profitable growth in technology-driven industries from his experience in leading research and development at Medtronic and as Chief Executive Officer of Possis Medical.

 Nancy D. Frame is currently retired.
-She has been a Director of the Company since 1999 and chairperson of the Nominating and Corporate Governance Committee since 2004 and Lead Independent Director since 2005.
+She has been a Director of the Company since 1999, chairperson of the Nominating and Corporate Governance Committee since 2004, and Lead Independent Director since 2005.
 She was Deputy Director of the U.S. Trade and Development Agency from 1986 to 1999, when she retired.
 As a senior executive in this federal government agency, she was responsible for managing its day-to-day operations, budget, system of financial controls, and ethics program.
 From 1980 to 1986, she was Assistant General Counsel at the U.S. Agency for International Development, where she was in charge of all legal matters affecting personnel, labor relations and ethics.
 Before that she held various legal positions in the areas of international trade and commercial law.
-She has a law degree from Georgetown University, Washington, D.C. and a B.S. degree from South Dakota State University.
-Ms. Frame brings to the Board a legal and managerial background which is particularly pertinent to corporate governance and risk oversight and to understanding the legal issues faced by the Company, especially as they relate to our international development.
+She has a law degree from Georgetown University, Washington, D.C., and a Bachelor of Science degree from South Dakota State University.
+Ms. Frame brings to the Board a legal and managerial background, which is particularly pertinent to corporate governance, risk oversight, and to understanding of legal issues faced by the Company, especially as they relate to our international development.

 James B. Morgan is currently retired.
-He has been a Director since 1984.
-He served as the Company's President and Chief Executive Officer from 2001 through his retirement in 2013.
-Prior to that he served as President and Chief Operating Officer and Vice President for Engineering.
+He has been a Director since 1984 and has served on the Audit Committee and Nominating and Corporate Governance Committee since October 2016.
+He served as the Company's President and Chief Executive Officer from 2001 through his retirement effective on September 1, 2013.
+Prior to that, he served as President and Chief Operating Officer and Vice President of Engineering.
 He originally joined the Company in 1969 as its first design engineer.
-He holds a B.S degree and a M.S. degree in electrical engineering from South Dakota State University.
-Mr. Morgan brings to the Board his experience and knowledge of our business and industry derived from his previous positions as President and Chief Executive Officer and his experience of over 40 years working for the Company.
+He holds a Bachelor of Science degree and a Master of Science degree in electrical engineering from South Dakota State University.
+Mr. Morgan brings to the Board his experience and knowledge of our business and industry derived from his previous positions as President and Chief Executive Officer and his over 44 years of experience with the Company.